VinayKundur/Matlab_Python/README.md

 - 👋 Hi, I’m @VinayKundur
 - 👀 I’m interested in ...
-Python, Matlab for DSP projects
+Python, Matlab for Wireless and Wireline system and circuit modelling
-- 🌱 I’m currently learning ...Python, Matlab for DSP and Architecture modelling
+- 🌱 I’m currently learning ...Python, Matlab for Wireless and Wireline system and circuit modelling
 - 💞️ I’m looking to collaborate on ...Basic and Intermediate level Python and Matlab projects
 - 📫 How to reach me ... email: vinaykundur@gmail.com